Zabaykalsky National Park: Flora

-Because of the sharp grades from the lake shore to mountain tops, the forests of Trans-Baikal display strong altitude zone in the tree cover.
+Because of the sharp grades from the lake shore to mountain tops, the forests of Trans-Baikal display strong altitude zoning in the tree cover.
 The forests are mostly conifers of the Eastern Siberian taiga in nature: 34% of the forests are pine (Pinus sylvestris), 30% is Siberian dwarf pine (Pinus pumila), 14% are Siberian pine (Pinus sibirica), and 9% are larch (Larix gmelmii).
 Approximately 10000 ha are in old growth stands.

 Fauna

-The forest animals of the park are typical of the southern Siberian forest: bear, wolf, fox, lynx, sable, otter, wolverine, moose, musk deer, squirrel, chipmunk, muskrat and hare.
-In the alpine meadows one of the mammals is the black-capped marmot.
+The forest animals of the park are typical of the southern Siberian forest: bear, wolf, fox, lynx, sable, otter, wolverine, moose, musk deer, squirrel, chipmunk, muskrat, and hare.
+In the alpine meadows, one of the mammals is the black-capped marmot.
 249 species of birds have been recorded in the territory.
 The great cormorant, once exterminated from the region, has returned.
 During the summer, up to 3,000 Baikal seals at a time congregate on the rocks of the Ushinsky islands.
 On a smaller scale, Bolshoy Ushinsky island is known for the greatest concentration of large anthills in Russia - thousands that rise up to 1.5 meters in height.

 Tourism

-Tourism is encouraged, although certain highly sensitive areas - such as the Ushinsky Islands - require special permits and strict controls.
+Tourism is encouraged, although certain highly sensitive areas—such as the Ushinsky Islands—require special permits and strict controls.
 For the wide variety of hiking and recreational sites within the park, a day pass may be purchased at the entrance.
-In the winter, ice fishing in winter, as is cross-country skiing on the ice along the shore.
+In the winter, ice fishing is permitted, as is cross-country skiing on the ice along the shore.
 There are guest cabins on the territory, and park management runs a floating ecotourist hostel.